jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 =====================================================================================

-When applied to a coactivity, the higher-order methods return a new coactivity instead of an array or results.
-The results are returned one by one.
+When applied to a coactivity, the higher-order methods return a new coactivity instead of an array or items.
+The items are returned one by one.
-Sometimes, you want to iterate over all the values produced by a coactivity.
+Sometimes, you want to iterate over all the items produced by a coactivity.
 In this case, use the method ~iterator which returns a supplier specialized for iteration, where all items are consumed in one loop.
 Example :